Azure/MachineLearningNotebooks/README.md

 ## Data/Telemetry
-This repository collects usage data and sends it to Mircosoft to help improve our products and services.
+This repository collects usage data and sends it to Microsoft to help improve our products and services.
 Read Microsoft's [privacy statement to learn more](https://privacy.microsoft.com/en-US/privacystatement)

 To opt out of tracking, please go to the raw markdown or .ipynb files and remove the following line of code: